+The voters of the District passed a \$16,000,000 bond election on November 6, 2012.
 In May 2013, the District issued \$5,185,000 of Election of 2012, Series 2013A General Obligation Bonds.
-The bonds were authorized at an election of the registered voters of the District held on November 6, 2012, which authorized the issuance of \$16,000,000 principal amount of general obligation bonds for the purpose of renovation, construction, and improvement of school facilities.
+The proceeds of this bond issuance was used to prepay the outstanding balance of the 2009 Certificates of Participation obligation.
 The 2013A Bonds are the first series of bonds to be issued under this authorization.
 The bonds were issued as current interest bonds.
 Interest is payable semiannually on each February 1 and August 1 commencing August 1, 2013.
-The proceeds of this bond issuance were used to prepay the outstanding balance of the 2009 Certificates of Participation obligation.